Orbi home mesh wifi system: Pros, cons and tips

 Most air conditioners require regular maintenance.
 For example, cleaning the coils, cleaning the filters, checking the fins…

-If the air conditioner is not well maintained, its efficiency may decrease which may lead to increased power consumption and electricity cost.
+If the air conditioner is not well maintained, its efficiency may decrease, leading to increased power consumption and electricity cost.

-Even though energy and power are different terms, in this contest they have a similar connotation.
+Even though energy and power are different terms, they have a similar connotations in this contest.

-Even though electricity and power are different terms, in this contest they have a similar connotation.
+Even though electricity and power are different terms, they have a similar connotations in this contest.

 It very much depends on the model.

-Some portable air conditioners use as little as 700 Watts per hour and some others use up to 3500 Watts per hour.
+Some portable air conditioners use as little as 700 Watts per hour, and others use up to 3500 Watts per hour.

 Of course, in general, an air conditioner with a higher wattage will be able to cool a bigger space.

-Not everybody is familiar with terms like Watts, Kilowatts, or Kilowatt hours so if you would like to learn more about them, have a look at this YouTube video that we have prepared about this topic.
+Not everybody is familiar with terms like Watts, Kilowatts, or Kilowatt hours, so if you would like to learn more about them, look at this YouTube video we have prepared about this topic.

 Or you can have a look at these electricity measurement units calculators to get a better understanding of:

-> What is a Watt (W) and how do transform Watts into Kilowatts
+> What is a Watt (W), and how do you transform Watts into Kilowatts

-> What is a Kilowatt hour (kWh) and how do transform Kilowatts hours into other units
+> What is a Kilowatt hour (kWh), and how do you transform Kilowatts hours into other units

 > What are Power (P), Voltage (V), and Current (I)